davidmead/eleventy-sample/posts/2021-05-22-shoyu-ramen.md

 - ramen

 imgSRC: /img/2021-05-22-shoyu-ramen.jpeg
-imgAlt: Close of a bowl of ramen with pork
+imgALT: Close of a bowl of ramen with pork

 restaurantName: Issho Ni Ramen
 caption: Delicious bowl of ramen.
 Egg was creamy and the broth rich.